Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Slow mixing in Erd os-R enyi and random -regular graphs

-\begin{remark} The existence of gapped states was established in greater generality in \cite{dandi2025maximal}.
-For Erd\"{o}s-R\'{e}nyi graphs, \cite[Theorems 2 and 3] {dandi2025maximal} specifically deal with the sparse case, $d = \Theta(1)$, and the dense case $d=\Theta(n)$.
-The dense case can be derived from \cite{Sellke25} in a straightforward manner, and so we focus here on sparse graphs.
-However, it is plausible that the approach of \cite{dandi2025maximal} can also show the existence of gapped states in the intermediate regime $1\ll d\ll n$.
-In that case, Proposition \ref{prop:slow:mixing:ER} would immediately imply slow mixing in those regimes as well. \end{remark} We prove Proposition~\ref{prop:slow:mixing:ER} in the rest of this section.
 As emphasized above, the proof strategy is similar to~\cite{Sellke25}, which considers the Wigner ensemble $W$ instead of $A_G$.
-The only non-trivial change to make is to adapt the result \cite[Proposition 2.3]{Sellke25} proving that with high probability, any principal submatrix of $W$ of size $\rho n\times \rho n$, for some $\rho\in (0,1/2)$, has operator norm at most $O(\sqrt{\rho\log(1/\rho)})$.
-The same is \textit{false} when $W$ is replaced by $A_G$ due to high-degree nodes.
+The only non-trivial change to make is to adapt the result \cite[Proposition 2.3]{Sellke25} proving that with high probability, any principal submatrix of $W$ of size $\rho n\times \rho n$, for some $\rho\in (0,1/2)$, has operator norm at most $O(\sqrt{\rho\log(1/\rho)})$ which is $o_{\rho}(1)$.
+The same is \textit{false} when $W$ is replaced by $A_G$ due to potentially high-degree nodes in the Erd\"os-R\'enyi case, or the existence of many disjoint stars in random $d$-regular graphs.
 Instead, we will use the fact that for \emph{all} $x,y\in \{-1,+1\}^n$, $x-y$ is delocalized when $\|x-y\|=\Omega(n)$ to replace the operator norm by another norm that reduces the effect of high-degree nodes.
 Define the symmetric matrix $W$:

 as a normalization of $A_G$.
 For $p\in (0,1/2)$, define the set of configurations

 The point of $\mathcal{X}_{p}$ is that if $x,y\in \{-1,+1\}^n$ differ in exactly in $pn$ coordinates, then $x-y/\|x-y\|_2\in \mathcal{X}_{p}$.
 So, instead of bounding $(x-y)W(x-y)$ by $\|W\|_{\op}\|x-y\|^2$, which can incur a large error due to high-degree vertices, we use the bound below. \begin{lemma} There exist universal constants $c,C>0$ such that the following holds with probability at least $1-n^{-c}$.
 For all $p\in (0,1/2)\cap n^{-1}\mathbb{Z}$, we have